jacoobyy/jacoobyy.github.io/_posts/2018-06-04-diagnostic_plots.md

 ![Residuals vs Leverage](../img/residplot4.png)

 Fortunately, this arguably one of the easiest plots to interpret.
 Thanks to [Cook's Distance](https://en.wikipedia.org/wiki/Cook%27s_distance), we only need to find leverage points that have a distance greater than 0.5.
-In this plot, we do not have any leverage points.
+In this plot, we do not have any leverage points that meet this criteria.

 In practice, there may be cases where we may want to remove points with a Cook's distance of less than 0.5, especially if there are only a few observations compared to the rest of the data.
 I would argue that removing the point on the far right of the plot should improve the model.
-If the point is removed, we we would re-run this analysis again and determine how much the model improved.
+If the point is removed, we would re-run this analysis again and determine how much the model improved.

 # Conclusion